 Not only is the first trimester tricky, it’s also confusing.
 Why don’t all pregnant moms experience the symptoms?
 And why do some keep feeling them well past the first trimester?
 On top of that, we don’t all share the same symptoms—one mom can feel nauseous while the other feels tired all day.

 At least we have remedies to help us get through them.
 Things like snacking throughout the day and sleeping an hour earlier.
 Drinking lemon ginger tea and getting fresh air.
-You won’t get rid of the symptoms 100%, but surviving the first trimester is still possible.
+You won’t get rid of the symptoms 100%, but surviving the first trimester is possible with these tips.

 Get more tips about pregnancy:

 Tell me in the comments: How bad were your first trimester symptoms?
 What were your best remedies for surviving the first trimester when you don’t know where to start?